COVID-19 pandemic in Bulgaria: 27 April

 The prohibition of the passenger air traffic between Bulgaria and Britain was revoked after 11 days.

 May

 1 May

 Compulsory mask-wearing in open public spaces was rescinded with a new decree by the Minister of Health.
 National parks outside municipal boundaries, closed to the public on 20 March, were reopened, with local authorities commissioned to provide the organization for visitors.

 2 May

 The first case in the province of Razgrad was confirmed, meaning that now 27 out of 28 provinces have proven cases of COVID-19.
 On this day also, was recorded the first death of a medic.
 A 43-years-old female doctor from Sliven died after contracting the disease.
 She worked in the Infectious Diseases Department in the city of Sliven.

 4 May

-Dr Andrea Ammon, Director of ECDC, listed Bulgaria as the only country monitored by the Centre still seeing an increase in newly registered cases.
+Andrea Ammon, Director of ECDC, listed Bulgaria as the only country monitored by the Centre still seeing an increase in newly registered cases.